niranjanba/game-of-thrones/README.md

 ## About this

 In the project you can find all the details of charaters, books, houses of Game of thrones.
-This project is build with the help of `https://anapioficeandfire.com/api`
+This project is build with the help of `https://anapioficeandfire.com/api` api.

 ## Get Started